-MTA board members slam ‘unacceptable’ subway service
+Subway service levels ‘unacceptable,’ MTA board members say - amNewYork

 “We’re left without any hint as to what is being done to correct or minimize or refocus (the delays),” Moerdler said.
 “I don’t want details; I want answers … Any fool can tell you this is a problem.”

 Trains are also breaking down more frequently while the agency waits for a delayed order of new cars.
-The mean distance between train breakdowns dipped by 16%, when comparing the last two years of service.
-And less than 64% of trains in November arrived at stations within five minutes of their scheduled arrival time.
+The mean distance between train breakdowns dipped by 16 percent, when comparing the last two years of service.
+And less than 64 percent of trains in November arrived at stations within five minutes of their scheduled arrival time.

 “With the coming fare hike, we really need to be able to tell our riders what’s being done to speed their trips,” said board member Andrew Albert, who echoed Moerdler’s call for greater details in service reports.
 “Once we’ve separated it and have it in writing, we can better deal with problems.”